plynch/cocktailsteward/README.md

 Once the project moves into development, the press release can be used as a touchstone; a guiding light.
 The product team can ask themselves, "Are we building what is in the press release?"
 If they find they're spending time building things that aren't in the press release (overbuilding), they need to ask themselves why.
 This keeps product development focused on achieving the customer benefits and not building extraneous stuff that takes longer to build, takes resources to maintain, and doesn't provide real customer benefit (at least not enough to warrant inclusion in the press release).
  -->

-## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
-  What should I drink?
+## What should I drink? ##

-## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
-  Connecting 20-somethings to fancy cocktails.
+### Connecting 20-somethings to fancy cocktails. ###

-## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
 You pick an ingredient, we suggest a cocktail to order.

-## Problem ##
-  > Describe the problem your product solves.
-  You're at a cocktail bar and want to look like you have your life together, but you usually just drink Natty Light or Franzia.
+*Problem:* You're at a cocktail bar and want to look like you have your life together, but you usually just drink Natty Light or Franzia.

-## Solution ##
-  > Describe how your product elegantly solves the problem.
-  Pick an ingredient, and the app will suggest something classy from the International Bartenders Association.
+*Solution:* Pick an ingredient, and the app will suggest something classy from the International Bartenders Association.

-## Quote from You ##
-  > A quote from a spokesperson in your company.
-  "Don't be the friend who spends ten minutes looking at a cocktail list."
+__"Don't be the friend who spends ten minutes looking at a cocktail list."__

-## How to Get Started ##
-  > Describe how easy it is to get started.
-  Give us a hint, and we'll tell you what to order.
+*How do I use it?* Give us a hint, and we'll tell you what to order.
 Or we can just tell you what to order.

-## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  "Omigod, everyone thinks I'm so sophisticated."
+__"Omigod, everyone thinks I'm so sophisticated."__ --Somebody not sophisticated.

-## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next. face-tweet-snap-agram this if you feel like it.
+face-tweet-snap-agram this if you feel like it.
 Or not; It's cool.